CurrencyCloud/currencycloud-swagger/README.md

 ## Deprecation Policy

 Deprecated features will no longer be supported in the next release 3 months after the release that the deprecation notification was included.
-The release that the feature was deprecated is denoted by the tag x-deprecated-release.
+The release that the feature was deprecated in is denoted by the tag _x-deprecation-version_.

 For more details see [Developer Center Deprecation Policy](https://www.currencycloud.com/developers/deprecation-policy/)